ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     $ sudo hostnamectl set-hostname k3snodetpl
     ~~~

-    If you edit the `/etc/hostname` file directly instead, you'll have to reboot the VM to make it load the new hostname.
+    If you edit the `/etc/hostname` file directly instead, you have to reboot the VM to make it load the new hostname.

 2. Edit the `/etc/hosts` file, where you must replace the old hostname (again, `debiantpl`) with the new one.
 The hostname should only appear in the `127.0.1.1` line: